 Cabinet made a recommendation to Full Council (9 October 2025) for a capital budget of up to £4.4 million to be allocated to continue the work over the next year, and for planning applications to be submitted this autumn for the Guildhall, Corn Exchange, Market Square and associated public realm works.
 This recommendation was approved.

 In late 2025 the Civic Quarter project team submitted three planning applications for the Civic Quarter project to the Greater Cambridge Shared Planning (GCSP) service.
-Find out more about the planning applications.
-The planning applications have not been determined yet.
+These were discussed at Planning Committee on 25 March 2026 - find out more about the planning decision and next steps.

 Project costs